GeorgeKaraszi/ActiveRecordExtended/README.md

 ### Conditional Methods
 #### Any_of / None_of
  `any_of/1` simplifies the process of finding records that require multiple `or` conditions.

+ `none_of/1` is the inverse of `any_of/1`.
+It'll find records where none of the contains are matched.

- It accepts An array of: ActiveRecord Objects, Query Strings, and basic attribute names
+ Both accepts An array of: ActiveRecord Objects, Query Strings, and basic attribute names.

  Querying With Attributes:
  ```ruby